YoussefElsafi/gemini-api-guide/README.md

 **⚠️ Warning: Important Version Requirement** ⚠️

-This repository is built using the Google `google-genai` Python library v1.2.0.
-It **will not function correctly** with earlier versions of the library.
+This repository is only works with Google `google-genai` Python library v1.2.0 or higher.
+It **will not function correctly** with an older version of the library.
 Please ensure you have the correct version installed:

 ```bash
 pip install -U google-genai==1.2.0